w3c/wai-accessibility-principles/index.md

 read aloud by text-to-speech.
 Such content includes:

--   Identifying the primary language of a web page, such as Arabic, Dutch, or Korean;
+-   Identifying the primary language of a web page, such as Arabic, Dutch, or Korean
--   Identifying the language of text passages, phrases, or other parts of a web page;
+-   Identifying the language of text passages, phrases, or other parts of a web page
--   Providing definitions for any unusual words, phrases, idioms, and abbreviations;
+-   Providing definitions for any unusual words, phrases, idioms, and abbreviations
--   Using the clearest and simplest language possible, or providing simplified versions.
+-   Using the clearest and simplest language possible, or providing simplified versions

 Meeting this requirement helps software, including assistive technology, to process text content correctly.
 For instance, this requirement helps